-4.15 A winter maintenance review is currently underway during the 2018/19 winter season.
+4.19 A winter maintenance review is currently underway during the 2019/20 and 2020/21 winter seasons.
 The review is considering vehicle type and procurement, staffing issues and route optimisation.
-Multiuse vehicles will reduce the overall vehicle numbers required to deliver the year round service by maximising the use of chassis units with demountable bodies.
-These changes will be incorporated in 2018/19 in line with current contracts for hire of winter vehicles.
-At present these measures are still to be finalised through the vehicle procurement process and the Departmental Re-Design which aims to amalgamate Roads, Amenity and Waste resources in each area, into a single multifunctional workforce.
+Multiuse vehicles may reduce the overall vehicle numbers required to deliver the year round service by maximising the use of chassis units with demountable bodies.
+These changes will be incorporated in 2021/22 in line with current contracts for hire of winter vehicles.
+At present these measures are still to be finalised through the vehicle procurement process as a consequence of the Departmental Re-Design which amalgamated Roads, Amenity and Waste resources in each area, into a single multifunctional operational workforce.